Policy Optimization for Personalized Interventions in Behavioral Health: Literature Review

-Our approach differs from the aforementioned literature in a couple of ways.
-First, we take an \textit{offline} approach, where we leverage existing data to derive a new policy.
-This removes the need for exploration, as well as the dependence on a long horizon to guarantee an improvement over a baseline policy.
-Second, all of the existing learning approaches for restless bandits estimate quantities for each arm \textit{separately}, while our policy learns across arms by pooling data together.
-In settings with many patients, but not much data on any \textit{single} patient, pooling data across patients can be greatly beneficial.
-Third, we do not postulate a simple model of patient behavior, and rather, take a model-free approach.
+Third, we take a \textit{model-free} approach, rather than the commonly used \textit{model-based} approach in restless bandits, in which a simple model of patient behavior is postulated using a small state space.
 For example, \cite{mate2022field} and \cite{biswas2021learn} posit a simple MDP with two and three states respectively for each user, where a state represents the engagement level of the user. \cite{aswani2019behavioral} take a slightly different model-based approach in studying weight loss interventions, where they model user behavior via utility functions.
-Then, the policy is developed based on these posited models.
-These approaches rely heavily on the correctness of the models, and cannot take other \textit{non-modeled} factors into account, such as non-stationarity of patient behaviors.
-Moreover, it is unclear how policies such as the Whittle's index behave under model misspecification.
-In contrast, we incorporate as much information as available (at the time) into the `state' of a patient, and our policy then operations under the assumption that patients in similar states will behave similarly.
-Our work does use a simple, 2-state MDP for the purposes of proving a theoretical guarantee for our policy.
-However, the policy itself is not reliant on this 2-state model, and it can be deployed in a model-free way.
+Then, the policy is developed based on these posited models, and therefore these approaches rely heavily on the correctness of the model.
+In contrast, our model-free approach is to incorporate as much information as available into the patient's state (which leads to a relatively large state space), and our policy then operates under the assumption that patients in similar states will behave similarly.
+Such an approach relies on being able to easily handle a very large, or infinitely-sized state space, which is not the case for for classic restless bandit policies like the Whittle's index.
+Our approach is affected by the state space only through a prediction task, which can be performed with any machine learning algorithm (which are usually designed to be able to handle a large state space).

+In \cref{s.theory}, we use a simple two-state MDP for the purposes of proving a theoretical guarantee for our policy, but the policy is defined irrespective of the underlying patient behavior model.

+Lastly, we note that our technical analysis does not build off of proof ideas from the RL literature --- rather, it borrow ideas from the literature on the online allocation of reusable resources (which, on the surface, seems unrelated to our problem setting).
+The key connection relies on interpreting one \emph{patient} as one \emph{reusable resource}.
+Since we model one patient as being in one of two states (0 or 1), we can interpret a patient being in state 0 and state 1 as a reusable resource being \emph{available} and \emph{unavailable} to sell, respectively.
+As patients can transition from state 1 to 0, this is analogous to a sold resource returning to the available state.
+Our analysis for approximation guarantees builds off of a proof technique used in \cite{gong2021online}.